dfbjdpf/hostphp/readmefile.txt

 ﻿
-If the value of the html input tag is passed to PHP and the pass or fail is compared, the PHP input tag can be automatically filled and logged in. <.html> and <.php> files must always be opened on a web servers that support PHP, such as Apache.
+If the value of the html input tag is passed to PHP and the pass or fail is compared, the PHP input tag can be automatically filled and logged in. <.html> and <.php> files must always be opened on a web server that support PHP, such as Apache.
 The operation is simple, first open the <hash-pass-test-test.html> of the html file, then enter email, password, and tap submit.
 If email and password are together, the PHP file <index.php> will be automatically opened and the email and password will be